yusong17/yusonglab.github.io/pages/pages-root-folder/index.md

   title: "We are hiring !"
   url: 'https://yusong17.github.io/yusonglab.github.io/join/'
   image: hiring-2-303.jpg
   text: 'The <b>Yu Song Lab @ CityU</b> will work on interdisciplinary field to tackle grand challenges towards personalized healthcare.
-Talented postdoctoral and graduate candidates from related background (including BME, EE, ME, ChemE, Chem, MSE, and others) are highly welcome and encouraged to contact Dr. Song.'
+Talented postdoctoral and graduate candidates from related background (including BME, EE, ME, ChemE, Chem, MSE, and others) are highly welcome and encouraged to contact Dr. Song by Email.'
 widget3:
   title: "Our research scope"
   url: 'https://yusong17.github.io/yusonglab.github.io/research/'
   image: res-303.jpg
-  text: 'We are devoted to developing bioelectronic devices with practical biomedical applications, including but not limited to <br>1.
+  text: 'We are devoted to developing <b>bioelectronic devices</b> with fundamental study and practical biomedical applications, including but not limited to: <br>1.
 Skin-interfaced multimodal biosensors;<br>2.
 Innovation of additive manufacturing;<br>3.
 AI-powered health assessment;<br>4.
 Closed-loop digital medicine.'
 #
 # Use the call for action to show a button on the frontpage
 #